Global19-atlassian-net/iODKbook2/AlgLin/source/tensor_product_properties.rst

    \boldsymbol{D}\,=\,[d_{ij}]_{s\times q}\,.
    \end{array}

-Sprawdzimy, że macierze po obydwu stronach równości :eq:`mixed-product` mają te same rozmiary oraz składają się z tych samych elementów.
+We shall verify that matrices on both sides of Eq. :eq:`mixed-product` have equal dimensions and are composed of the same elements.

-a.) :math:`\ ` porównanie rozmiarów macierzy:
+a.) :math:`\ ` comparison of dimensions of matrices:

 .. math::